Table of Contents

 Ber fruits are rich in calcium, phosphorus and iron.
 They also contain many essential amino acids.

-The leaves of tree also contain 6% digestible crude protein, which is an excellent source of ascorbic acid and
+The leaves of the tree also contain 6% digestible crude protein, which is an excellent source of ascorbic acid and

 The dried ripe fruit of Ber has laxative properties.
 The pulp of fruits is also applied on ulcers and cuts.
 In the case of indigestion and excessive bile, the fruits are mixed with salt and chili peppers and taken orally.